Earth-Mass Planets in Tandem Disks: ROCKY PLANET FORMATION

 \textbf{Figure 7.} Origin and evolution of terrestrial planets in Tandem protosolar disk.
 In the left graph, each panels show mass accretion ($\dot{M}$) , semi-major axis of pebbles and planets $(r_{\mathrm{p}}, r_{\mathrm{planet}})$, mass of planets $(M_{\mathrm{planet}})$, and mass of pebbles $(m_{\mathrm{pbl}})$.
 The solid colored line show orbital and mass evolution of planets.
 In right schematic illustration, planetary formation scenario of solar-like system.
 Each panel corresponds to a different stage of evolution.
 When the time scale of the orbital evolution ($\tau_{r_{\mathrm{planet}}}$) of all planets exceeds the time scale of disk evolution $(\tau_{\mathrm{disk}})$, the calculations are stopped.

-Increasing particle density triggers gravitational instability, forming planetesimal that grow into planet through pebble accretion.
-Figure~7A shows the orbital and mass evolutions of Lagrangian superparticles and planets.
+Increasing particle density triggers gravitational instability, forming planetesimal that grow into planet through pebble accretion. \textbf{We adopted the gravitational instability criterion for the dust layer derived by \citet{Yamoto2004}, which accounts for the competition between vertical shear (Kelvin–Helmholtz instability) and self-gravity in the midplane layer.} Figure~7A shows the orbital and mass evolutions of Lagrangian superparticles and planets.

 The first planet forms at $4.13 \times 10^{-3}$ Myr via gravitational instability (Figure~7A, T1) and grows through pebble accretion.
-When its mass reaches $2.18 M_\oplus$ at $1.97 \times 10^{-2}$ Myr, gravitational torque from the gas disk causes outward migration from the inner MRI front, halting growth (Equations~(\ref{eq:v_r_planet})--(\ref{eq:gamma_0})) (Figure~7A, T2).
-At this point, the planet’s distance exceeds $\Delta R$ (Equation~(\ref{eq:delta_R})) from the inner MRI front.
+When its mass reaches $2.18 M_\oplus$ at $1.97 \times 10^{-2}$ Myr, gravitational torque from the gas disk causes outward migration from the inner MRI front (Equations~(\ref{eq:v_r_planet})--(\ref{eq:gamma_0})), halting growth \textbf{as the planet moves beyond the region where solid particles are concentrated (approximately five Hill radii away, Equation~(\ref{eq:delta_R}))}, which prevents it from accreting all pebbles and allows subsequent planets to form (Figure~7A, T2).
+At this point, the planet\textquotesingle s distance exceeds $\Delta R$ (Equation~(\ref{eq:delta_R})) from the inner MRI front.
 The planet mass at that time is estimated as:

 The derivation of Equation~(\ref{eq:planetmass}) and definitions of $m_{\mathrm{p}}^*$ and $m_0^*$ are provided in the Appendix. $D=5$ is the distance from the planet normalized by the Hill radius. $\beta_{\kappa} = 2.13 \times 10^{-2}$ is a coefficient in the relationship $\kappa = \beta_{\kappa} T_{\mathrm{m}}^{0.75}$, applicable to the temperature range (180--1380 K) in regions of terrestrial planet formation \citep{Stepinski1998}.